General (Pakistan)

-General /pɑːkistɑːni dʒɛnərəl/; جنرل; abbreviated as GEN) is a four-star commissioned general officer and military rank in the Pakistan Army, officially used by the government of Pakistan to denote a supreme leader of the army.
+General /pɑːkistɑːni dʒɛnərəl/; جنرل; abbreviated as GEN) is a four-star general officer rank of the Pakistan Army, officially used by the government of Pakistan to denote a supreme leader of the army.
 It is given to an army general officer (usually a lieutenant general) upon promotion or possibly a position advancement with a basic pay scale of 22 (BPS-22).
-It is the highest rank in the armed services with NATO's equivalent-rank code of OF-9, immediately ranks above three-star lieutenant general and below five-star field marshal.
-Since it is denoted by a four-star rank, it is equivalent to the rank of admiral, air chief marshal and director general ib.
+It is the highest rank in the armed services, immediately ranks above three-star lieutenant general and below five-star field marshal.
+Since it is denoted by a four-star rank, it is equivalent to the rank of admiral and air chief marshal.
 The Pakistan army is led by a senior four-star general as Chief of Army Staff (COAS).
 The army chief also serves as a senior member of the Joint Chiefs of Staff Committee (JCSC).
 A new Chief of Army Staff is not always the most senior of the eligible generals; indeed, as of 2016, the new COAS has been the most senior candidate only four of fourteen times.
 Army general is a powerful rank in the country designed to command security affairs with military leadership privileges.

 The insignia of a four-star general consists of shoulder stars, crossed swords and laurel device.
 The country's army is headed by two four-star officers, the COAS and the Chairman of the JCSC, with distinct positions, powers and responsibilities.
 The COAS has the power to command the armed forces, to ask for the written opinion of the military, and to promote or dismiss other officers as commissioned by the army law.

+Currently serving 4-star generals in Pakistan army are mentioned below: